Gianne97/Combline-cavity-filter-for-the-E1-Galileo-band/README.md

 # Combline-cavity-filter-for-the-E1-Galileo-band
-Supporting material for the publication entitled "xxx" available at .
+Supporting material for the publication entitled "Design of a combline microwave cavity filter for the E1 Galileo band with inductive and capacitive end couplings", authored by "xxx", and available at yyy.

 The following files are provided:
 - technical drawings of the filters